 Our training framework has the following three steps,

-\textbf{Meta-learning with Base Classes.} We learn our Meta-RPN and Meta-Classifier using meta-training.
-In each training episode, we sample a few classes from base classes, each class with $k$-shot examples, to simulate the FSOD scenario for novel classes.
-Besides, we also sample a few query images with ground-truth box labels, and use binary cross-entropy loss and smooth $L1$ loss \cite{Fast_R-CNN} for model training.
-To prevent the vast number of negative matching pairs from overwhelming the detector, we keep a ratio of 1:3 for positive and negative matching pairs for balanced model training.
-After meta-training, the model can be directly adapted to novel classes during meta-testing without any training.
+\textbf{Meta-learning with base classes.} We learn our Meta-RPN and Meta-Classifier using meta-training.
+In each training episode, we sample a few classes from base classes, each class with $k$-shot support images, to simulate the FSOD scenario for novel classes.
+Besides, we also sample a few query images with ground-truth boxes, and use binary cross-entropy loss and smooth $L1$ loss \cite{Fast_R-CNN} for model training.
+To prevent the vast number of negative matching pairs from overwhelming the training loss, we keep a ratio of 1:3 for positive and negative matching pairs for balanced model training.
+After meta-training, the model can be directly applied to novel classes during meta-testing without any training.

-\textbf{Learning the detection head for Base Classes.} After meta-training, we fix the parameters of the backbone feature extractor, and learn the RPN and R-CNN module for base classes following \cite{ren2015faster}.
+\textbf{Learning the separate detection head for base classes.} After meta-training, we fix the parameters of the backbone feature extractor, and learn the RPN and R-CNN module for base classes following \cite{ren2015faster}.

-\textbf{Fine-tuning with Joint Base and Novel Classes.} We only use base class dataset for training in the first two step.
-For fine-tuning, we sample a small balanced dataset (original images) of joint base and novel classes following the common pratice in previous works \cite{kang2019few,yan2019meta,xiao2020few,fan2020few,wu2020multi,wang2020few}.
-We make sure that the total number instances for each novel class is exactly $k$-shot in the sampled dataset, and the same $k$-shot examples are used as the support set during testing.
+\textbf{Fine-tuning with both base and novel classes.} We only use base-classes dataset for training in the first two step.
+For fine-tuning, we sample a small balanced dataset (original images) of both base and novel classes following the common practice in previous works \cite{kang2019few,yan2019meta,xiao2020few,fan2020few,wu2020multi,wang2020few}.
+We make sure that the total number instances for each novel class is exactly $k$-shot in the sampled dataset, which are also used as the support set during testing.

-The key difference of meta-learning and fine-tuning for novel class is that, in meta-learning, we only use the support set of novel class to calculate prototype during meta-testing without any training.
-The support images are cropped from the original images using gound-truth annotations.
-While during fine-tuning, we use the original novel class images as query images to fine-tune our few-shot detector, including both the Meta-RPN and Meta-Classifier.
-The model performance for novel classes will improve when we gradually use more novel class images for fine-tuning.
+The key difference of meta-learning and fine-tuning is that, there is no training on novel classes in meta-learning.
+We only use the support set of novel classes to calculate prototypes during meta-testing.
+The support images are cropped from the original images using ground-truth annotations.
+While during fine-tuning, we use the original novel-classes images as query images to fine-tune our few-shot detector, including both the Meta-RPN and Meta-Classifier.
+The model performance for novel classes will improve when we gradually use more images for fine-tuning.